NRCan/CanFlood/docs/source/tutorials.rst

 .. image:: /_static/tutorials_6_1_4_img_4.jpg

 Notice the six impact fields (boxed in red above) have had their names converted to ‘ari_probability’ and the field values provide the binary exposure (0=not exposed; 1=exposed) results.
-You’ll need to save this layer for it to be available in another QGIS session (Layers Pane > Right Click the layer > Save As…).
+You’ll need to save this layer if you want it to be available in another QGIS session (Layers Pane > Right Click the layer > Save As…).
 Congratulations on your first CanFlood run!

 .. |visualimage2| image:: /_static/visual_image.jpg
    :align: middle